This post may contain affiliate links. Please see my disclosure policy for details.

 2. Take a walk around Staithes Harbour

-Staithes Harbour is again split on two sides between Cowbar and Penny Nab which are the two cliffs it’s surrounded by.
+Staithes Harbour is again split into two sides between Cowbar and Penny Nab which are the two cliffs it’s surrounded by.

 In the middle is the harbour entrance where you may be lucky to see some of the local ships sailing in for the day.